ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 ---
-Description: How to customerize a subnet by utilizing Genesis, Precompile and Blockchain Configs.
+Description: How to customize a subnet by utilizing Genesis, Precompile and Blockchain Configs.
 ---

 # Customize a Subnet